 Be assured you will be in the company of good listeners.

-Veterans Commission
+Veterans Affairs Commission